The Startup Leadership Guide

 Communication as Your Superpower

-The best technical solution in the world doesn’t matter if you can’t get people to understand and adopt it.
+Even the best technical solution is useless if people don’t understand or use it.
 Through years of trial and error, I’ve discovered practical communication techniques that actually work in the startup environment.
 But it’s not just about communication—you also need to know how to stay strong when things get tough, because they always do.

 Building Trust Through Character

 Trust is the currency of leadership, and like any currency, it needs to be earned.
-I’ve learned that character matters far more than charisma when it comes to building lasting trust.
+To build lasting trust, I’ve found that character is much more important than charisma.
 The key is to focus on doing small things consistently well—it’s the accumulated weight of these small actions that builds real credibility.
-Some of my most valuable insights have come from studying battle-tested leaders who’ve navigated similar challenges, especially when leading through significant organizational change, drawing inspiration from military leadership principles on transforming while performing.
+I’ve gained valuable insights from studying experienced leaders.
+They have faced similar challenges, especially during big company changes.
+I’ve also drawn inspiration from military leadership ideas about changing an organization while still keeping it running effectively.

 Developing Resilient Teams